Your A.I. Lover Will Change You

 President, Centennial Professor of Theology, the Southern Baptist Theological Seminary

-Distinguished Fellow in American Thought, The Madison Program in American Ideals and Institutions, Princeton University
+Distinguished Fellow in American Thought, The Madison Program in American Ideals and Institutions, The Heritage Foundation, Chairman, National Conservatism Conference

 Author of Feminism Against Progress